dinakidane/guess-number/README.md

 - [Responsiveness](https://www.websiteplanet.com/webtools/responsive-checker/#body): Used to check the screen responsiveness in many different types of screens.

 ## Deployment

+### Heroku Deployment

-- [Heroku][https://dashboard.heroku.com/apps] was used to deploy the app and it was connected to the github repository.
+- [Heroku](https://dashboard.heroku.com/apps) was used to deploy the app and it was connected to the github repository.
 - To deploy on Heroku:
     - Go on settings
     - Click reveal ConFig and insert PORT as the key and 8000 as the value